 Digital transformation fatigue doesn’t announce itself.
 It tends to look like prudence from the inside.
 These are the five patterns that distinguish genuine fatigue from appropriate caution:

 You’ve stopped finishing vendor evaluations.
 The RFP goes out, the shortlist is made, the demos happen — and then the project stalls.
-Not because the options were bad, but because the energy to push it over the line isn’t there.
+The options were rarely the problem; the energy to push it over the line was.
 The business case exists on a slide; the conviction to act on it doesn’t.

 Your team pre-empts your scepticism.
 Operations managers stop bringing technology proposals forward because they know what the response will be.
 The CEO’s earned scepticism has become a cultural signal: don’t raise it unless you’re certain, and certainty is impossible, so raise nothing.
-Innovation proposals dry up not because nobody has ideas but because the risk of rejection feels higher than the risk of inaction.
+The risk of rejection has come to feel higher than the risk of inaction, which is why innovation proposals dry up even when ideas exist.

 Operational and Structural Signs